Skyrmion-vortex pairing and vortex-drag induced Skyrmion Hall effect: Introduction

 \section{Introduction}

 The coexistence of ferromagnetism and superconductivity, though seemingly counterintuitive, has been experimentally realized in various material systems owing to recent advances in experimental techniques~\cite{Oner_2020, PhysRevB.74.094518, https://doi.org/10.1002/pssa.2210990104, Zhu2016SignatureOC}.
-This coexistence phase provides a fertile ground for exploring rich physical phenomena emerging from the interplay between topological excitations such as superconducting vortices and magnetic Skyrmions.
-Among the most intriguing directions of current research is the realization of hybrid or composite topological entities formed by the coupling of superconducting vortices and magnetic Skyrmions at superconductor–ferromagnet interfaces\cite{PhysRevB.99.014511, PhysRevLett.122.097001, PhysRevLett.117.017001, PhysRevB.103.174519, PhysRevB.102.014503, PhysRevLett.126.117205} as well as within ferromagnetic superconducting bulks~\cite{Mukherjee:2024tih}.
+This coexistence phase provides a fertile ground for exploring rich physical phenomena emerging from the interplay between topological excitations such as vortices in the superconducting order and magnetic Skyrmions.
+Among the most intriguing directions of current research is the realization of hybrid or composite topological entities formed by the coupling of superconducting vortices and magnetic Skyrmions at superconductor--ferromagnet interfaces\cite{PhysRevB.99.014511, PhysRevLett.122.097001, PhysRevLett.117.017001, PhysRevB.103.174519, PhysRevB.102.014503, PhysRevLett.126.117205} as well as within ferromagnetic superconducting bulks~\cite{Mukherjee:2024tih, leask2026interactions}.
 In these studies, the internal structure of the composite objects and their mutual interactions have been analyzed through collective field descriptions, often by solving the corresponding Euler-Lagrange equations.
 While that approach captures the microscopic details faithfully, it often obscures an intuitive understanding of the effective macroscopic dynamics of these collective excitations.\\

 To gain such physical intuition, it is convenient to adopt an effective point-particle like description of these mesoscopic topological entities.
 In this framework, the dynamics of each composite object can be tracked via the motion of its center, enabling one to employ the language of classical particle mechanics.
 This description allows a natural characterization of local interactions between these emergent particles.
-One systematic way to construct such an effective point-particle description is through duality transformations that map collective field configurations to particle degrees of freedom with emergent local interactions.\\
+One systematic way to construct such an effective point-particle description is through duality transformations that map collective field configurations to an effective theory of point particles with emergent local interactions between these particle like local degrees of freedom.\\